 The same principle should apply to a wider category of people who are vulnerable due to age, life position, or medical condition.
 This relates to the Protection of Vulnerable Groups (Scotland) Act 2007.

-If members of staff (including volunteers) are likely to be in charge of, or alone with, children or vulnerable adults your organisation might wish to apply for a ‘Disclosure’ document from Disclosure Scotland.
+If members of staff (including volunteers) are likely to be responsible for or alone with children or vulnerable adults, your organisation might wish to apply for a ‘Disclosure’ document from Disclosure Scotland.
 In some instances, it can be a legal requirement for your organisation.